You can complete the perfect bathroom tub and shower tile job if you follow these simple tile installation tips.

 Plan the tile layout so a column of tile extends past the end of the tub.
 Use the method shown in the “Mock up and measure” photo above to determine how wide the corner tile needs to be in order to extend the tile beyond the tub.
 Plan to extend the tile 2 or 3 in. beyond the tub and to leave at least a half tile along the wall if possible.

-Don't stop tile even with the end of the tub.
-This leaves the walls along the front of the tub vulnerable to water damage, and doesn't look as finished as tile extending to the floor.
+Don’t stop tile even with the end of the tub.
+This leaves the walls along the front of the tub vulnerable to water damage, and doesn’t look as finished as tile extending to the floor.
 Get more tips on how to lay out tile here.

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.